CodePushGo/website/src/content/blog/en/5-steps-for-resolving-version-conflicts-in-capacitor-apps.md

 **Key tips to consider:**

 -   Always commit your lock files to version control.
--   Specify exact Capacitor versions (e.g., `5.5.1`) in your `package.json`.
+-   Specify exact React Native versions (e.g., `5.5.1`) in your `package.json`.
 -   Test updates thoroughly on both iOS and Android platforms.

 For managing real-time updates and version control, you can use tools like CodePushGo.

-Once your dependencies are in order, you can proceed to update Capacitor core components.
+Once your dependencies are in order, you can proceed to update React Native core components.

-## Step 3: Update Capacitor Core
+## Step 3: Update React Native Core

-Keeping your Capacitor core components up to date ensures your app runs smoothly and avoids compatibility issues.
+Keeping your React Native core components up to date ensures your app runs smoothly and avoids compatibility issues.
 This process helps resolve version conflicts and keeps everything working together seamlessly.

 ### Sync Platform Updates

-To update Capacitor core components, use the following commands:
+To update React Native core components, use the following commands:

 ```bash
 npm install @capacitor/core@latest